 As per the ICDR Regulations, the promoters are required to contribute in the IPO, not less than 20% of the post-IPO share capital of an issuer company.
-Any shortfall in the minimum contribution by the promoters can be fulfilled With Special Reference to Tax Treaties between India and by calling in contribution of not more than 10% of the post-IPO share capital from alternative investment funds or foreign venture capital investors or scheduled commercial banks or public financial institutions or insurance companies registered with IRDAI.
+Any shortfall in the minimum contribution by the promoters can be fulfilled by calling in contribution of not more than 10% of the post-IPO share capital from alternative investment funds or foreign venture capital investors or scheduled commercial banks or public financial institutions or insurance companies registered with IRDAI.